AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **fdiff_minus_one**: the difference between Frame number and the Frame number of the Referred frame minus one.

+  * **cached_frame_templates_available_flag**: indicates whether there are one or more Frame dependency templates whose corresponding Frames will be cached by the SFU for later fast forwarding.
+See the below Fast Forwarding section for a description of when fast forwarding of such cached Frames are useful.

+  * **cached_frame_template_flag**: equal to 1 indicates that the Frames
+    corresponding to the Frame dependency template with index equal to templateIndex can be cached by the SFU for later fast forwarding.
+A new Frame dependency template with the exactly same template properties (e.g., TemplateSpatialId, TemplateTemploralId, template_chain_fdiff, etc...) as
+    the template with the index equal to templateIndex is created.
+When fast forarding the cached Frames, the index of the Frame dependency template should be changed from templateIndex to
+    TemplateIdForCachedFrames[templateIndex].
+This indicates to the receiver
+    that the Frames are cached Frames and that they must be decoded as soon as possible without displaying them.

 | DTI               | Value |                                                        |
 | ----------------- | ----- | ------------------------------------------------------ |